bodhi-project/spirit-and-nature/content/sandplay-traditions-in-auroville.md

 title: Sandplay Traditions in Auroville
 cover: /content-assets/sandplay/banner.jpg
 category: Articles
-date: 2017-12-26
+date: 2018-01-01
-abstract: An Overview by Heidi Watts — an extract from the book.
+abstract: An Overview by Heidi Watts — an extract from the book "Glimpses of Wonder" — Aikya's world game represents an unbroken tradition of sandbox activity for children in Auroville.
 variant: none
 tags:
     - say hi